Some Friends Are Forever (4)

 “Bappa (another nickname of mine), something really bad has happened, yaar,” he looked rattled.

-“I’s just talking to the girl holding hands, you know. how it is when there is love in the air….that rascal sprang up from nowhere.
+“I’s just talking to the girl holding hands, you know. how it is when there is love in the air….that rascal brother of hers sprang up from nowhere.
 He snatched her hand away from mine and led her down the stairs forcibly….I kept looking at the retreating figures as there was nothing I could do..”
 He sounded hurt and pained.

 “I know, Bhaiya.
 I sent the bro after you two love-lorns.”